 Select “Profile” here and give the import a fitting name.
 Special characters and spaces will be removed from the name.
 The source name that will be assigned is seen below.

-After selecting the type and assigning the source name press on the next button.
+After selecting the type and assigning the source name, press the next button.

-Here there are two options available, uploading a CSV file from your local machine or load a URL that points to the XML feed.
+Here are two options available, uploading a CSV file from your local machine or loading a URL that points to the XML feed.

-The second is ‘Resource Location’, this expects the URL that points to the XML feed.
-After filling in the URL it will try to retrieve the feed.
-Based on the response you will get a popup message saying if it succeeded or failed.
+The second is ‘Resource Location’.
+This expects the URL that points to the XML feed.
+After filling in the URL, it will try to retrieve the feed.
+You will get a popup message based on the response saying if it succeeded or failed.

 If the imported data is a URL the option to select a frequency cap will be visible.
 The feed may change or have additional data every so often.
-Based on this you can select a time when the feed should be imported.
+Based on this, you can choose a time interval to update the profiles.

-Based on the fields that are found inside the profile information, the mapping can start.
+Based on the fields found inside the profile information, the mapping can start.

 Example of mapping information to a profile:

-Inside the drop down there are options for different fields that can be assigned to the value.
+Inside the drop-down, there are options for different fields assigned to the value.

-This can easily be assigned by using profile. and the importer will add these to the profiles that are being created based on the feed.
+This can easily be assigned by using 'profile', and the importer will add these to the profiles created based on the feed.